3 Easy Ways to Verify Your Child is in the Safest Car Seat

 The NHTSA provides helpful guidelines in a printable infographic available here.
 You’ll also need to have your car seat user manual handy to know the manufacturer’s height and weight limits.

-2. Take advantage of Seat Check Saturday on September 20th.
+2. Take advantage of the Seat Check on Saturday, September 20th.

 Certified technicians are available at events across the country to inspect your car seat, and show you how to correctly install and use it.
 Use the NHTSA’s Inspection Station Locator to find an inspection station near you.